b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Apply to the remaining HIGH priority companies that you would prefer to company [XXX], to get started within their processes ASAP.

- -
+ - Read my guide on [startup equity](/equity.md)

 ### 2. Negotiating
- - Unfortunately, at many companies your starting salary is determined more by how well you negotiate than your merit or expected contribution.
+ - Unfortunately, at many companies your starting compensation is determined more by how well you negotiate than your merit or expected contribution.
 So it's in your best interest to negotiate, even if that feels uncomfortable.

  - **The best negotiation strategy is to have a competing offer.**